-The Council Plan 2025-2028 sets out the vision and priorities of Pendle Borough Council.
+The Corporate Council Plan 20253-20287 sets out the vision and priorities of the Shared Administration of Pendle Borough Council.
 It has been built on a strong understanding of what is important to our communities now and in the coming years and decades.
 We have listened to our residents, businesses and communities and considered the opportunities as well as the challenges facing the borough.

 Pendle has a distinctive cultural heritage, astounding natural beauty, and is the home to a number of advanced technology and aerospace businesses.
-However, many people in our communities face hardship and continue to struggle financially due to global and national events.
+However, many people in our communities faced hardship through the Covid-19 pandemic and continue to struggle financially due to recent global and national events leading to high inflation.

-The Council's unique place in Pendle means it has an important leadership role to play in providing support to people when they need it but also planning for a better future.
-For this reason, we are focusing on a number of key initiatives such as improving health inequalities through partnership working with health and community partners, developing digital skills in the community with Nelson and Colne College, building key skills for young people through the YES Hub, and regenerating our towns through Nelson Town Deal, Levelling Up in Colne and enhancing public realm and street scape in Barnoldswick, Earby and Brierfield.
+The Council's unique role-place in Pendle means it has an important leadership role to play in providing support to people when they need it but also planning for a better future.
+For this reason, we are focusing on a number of key initiatives such as improving health inequalities through a new partnership working with health and community partners, developing digital skills in the community with Nelson and Colne College, building key skills for young people through the YES Hub, and regenerating our towns through Nelson Town Deal, Levelling Up in Colne and enhancing public realm and street scape in Barnoldswick, Earby and Brierfield.

-Looking ahead, we're preparing members, staff and community groups for potential changes that may evolve through Local Government Reorganisation and Devolution for Lancashire.
+Looking ahead, preparing Members, staff and community groups for potential changes that may evolve through Local Government Reorganisation and Devolution for Lancashire.

-We will strengthen our response to climate change across several areas, ensuring we reduce our own emissions and helping businesses and residents do the same.
+We will strengthen our response to climate change across a number of several areas, ensuring we reduce our own emissions and helping businesses and residents do the same.
 With health and wellbeing so vital for our people, we are committed to delivering a review of leisure services with an ambition to preserve leisure centres in our three main townships.
 This will mean ensuring they provide the right mix of services to be popular and commercially viable into the future and improving their energy use to save money and reduce our carbon emissions.
 We will also facilitate the provision of youth services throughout the borough working in partnership with community organisations where we can.